lifewinning/submarine-cable-taps/readme.md

 Initial methods are very, very messy here.
 There's a lot of data cleanup that is probably going to need to happen.
 Reasons for the messiness:

 - The PDF list of cables was hella dirty and it OCR-ed poorly, there's the possibility of manual cleanup errors.
 - Names of cables in the GCHQ doc are not always exactly matched up to cables in the Telegeography data.
-I did a sloppy table join and I need to go through and actually check that I got everything.
+I did a really sloppy table join and caught a few manual ones, but here are some cables listed in the GCHQ document that I haven't found a match for:
+	- Americas II
+	- Antilles 1
+	- APCN
+	- Carac
+	- Denmark-Russia 1
+	- Guam-Phillipines
+	- PEC
+	- Southern Cross
+	- TPC-5
+	- UK-Germany 6
+	- UK-Netherlands 1

 What I'm saying is don't just run with this dataset, it really needs some thorough double-checking.

+##References

+- Obviously so grateful that Süddeutsche Zeitung put all these documents [online](https://drive.google.com/file/d/0B9F6ub8wD7gqaDJIOEhfaG9PQzA/view).
+- [pypdfocr](https://pypi.python.org/pypi/pypdfocr) is a goddamn lifesaver command line tool.
+Seriously.
+- [Tabula](http://tabula.technology/) is great for quick-and-dirty csv-ifying of OCR-ed PDF tables.
+- [Joiner](http://github.com/mhkeller/joiner) is a nice little node module by my friend Michael Keller that lets you do the kind of table joins you want to do in GIS software but with jsons.

 ##Onward.